-Long term planning is based on the yearly teaching programmes set out in the Agreed Syllabus.
+Long term planning is based on the yearly teaching programmes and is taken from the Agreed Syllabus.
+The long term planning is recorded on the whole school R.E curriculum map.

-Medium term planning is carried out half-termly in year group teams.
-Teachers select their main teaching objectives from the yearly teaching programme and use the detail provided in the document to ensure a balanced R.E. curriculum.
+Medium term planning overview is carried out half-termly in year group teams.
+Teachers select their main teaching objectives from the yearly teaching programme and use the detail provided in the Agreed Syllabus to ensure a balanced R.E. curriculum.
+The medium term planning is recorded on the whole school creative curriculum overview.

-Short term planning is carried out weekly in year group teams.
-These plans include the learning objectives for each part of the lesson, the activities chosen as the vehicle for achieving the objectives, differentiation, special resources and any key vocabulary or questions.
+Short term planning is carried in year group teams and recorded by staff on their weekly Creative Curriculum planning sheet.
+These plans include the learning objectives for each part of the lesson, the activities chosen as the vehicle for achieving the objectives, differentiation, required resources and any key vocabulary or questions.
 Each lesson ends with a focussed plenary.